 Our ability to control costs and expenses relating to our operations affects our profitability.
 With the expansion of our business, we expect our operating cost and expenses to continue to increase, including employee compensation and benefits, marketing and branding and other costs and expenses.
 The salary level in the fintech industry in and outside China has generally increased in recent years, and we offer competitive wages and other benefits to recruit and retain quality professionals.
-Employee compensation and benefits increased from US\$8.4 million in 2016 to US\$12.0 million in 2017, and further increased to US\$55.7 million in 2018.
+Employee compensation and benefits increased from US\$8.4 million in 2016 to US\$12.0 million in 2017 and are expected to continue to increase in absolute amount.
 In addition, we utilize various marketing tools, including branding on online channels, collaborating with business partners, hosting branding events and circulating branding materials, to attract new customers, retain our existing customers and increase our revenues.
-Our marketing and branding expenses were US\$3.5 million, US\$6.3 million and US\$10.5 million in 2016, 2017 and 2018, respectively, accounting for 63.4%, 37.1% and 31.4%, respectively, of our total revenues for the same periods.
+Our marketing and branding expenses were US\$3.5 million and US\$6.3 million in 2016 and 2017, respectively, accounting for 63.4% and 37.1%, respectively, of our total revenues for the same periods.
 Despite the increases in operating cost and expenses, the marginal costs for the business expansion have been decreasing and the growth of our revenues has greatly outpaced the increase in operating cost and expenses.

-Key Financial and Operating Metrics
+Key Operating and Financial Metrics